GusRob/ChessAI/README.md

   * Implemented the functionality to be able to flip the board, meaning once an opponent has been created, the user can play as either colour
   * initial basis of the project is done, next to implement is an opponent that can generate a list of legal moves and randomly chooses one
   * also to implement is a history/move list of moves made, should make troubleshooting easier in the event of bugs

+2021/02/21
+  * Created a basic bot that just returns a move it finds that is valid
+  * Initial implementation involved the bot being called every witht the ActionEvent to see if it was the bots turn
+  * For obvious reasons this is very inefficient, the problem faces was I struggled to find a better way to implement it
+  * New branch created called 'botInterface', with the intention of making the bot get called when it was their turn, and creating a computer interface system
+  * Using a new interface 'Computer' has several advantages including
+    * Allows for two bots to play each other by calling them in a concise way
+    * Different versions of bots can be compared by playing against each other
+    * Allowing a general 'makeBotTurn' function to call any bot created in different classes to be called
+  * Thus, yet to implement is
+    * Allowing the user to select a bot to play against
+    * Allowing the user to select a bot to play instead of themself
+    * Allowing the user to select a speed for the bots to play at, else for an efficient/fast bot the game will be over in < a second, which isnt always useful